Cherry Blossom 2019 Cover Sunrise

 Cherry Blossoms on the Tidal Basin

 Typically Casey Trees releases a map of all of the cherry blossoms across the city if you’d like to find a less crowded area.
-Some other popular areas for cherry blossoms include Congressional Cemetery, National Arboretum, and Kenwood, MD.
+Some other popular areas for cherry blossoms in DC include U.S. National Arboretum, Congressional Cemetery and Dumbarton Oaks, while in Maryland you can visit the National Arboretum and Kenwood.

 Since the Tidal Basin is the best place to see cherry blossoms in DC here are my tips for planning your visit to the Tidal Basin: